ivanhofer/typesafe-i18n/README.md

 #### `generateOnlyTypes`

 If you don't want to use the auto-generated helpers and instead write your own wrappers, you can set this option to `true`.

+#### `runAfterGenerator`

+This hook allows you to e.g. run a code formatting/linting command after the generator completes.
+When a command is provided, a [`child_process`](https://nodejs.org/api/child_process.html#child_processexeccommand-options-callback) gets spawned with that command e.g. `npm run prettier --write "src/i18n"`

 #### `banner`